 How to Mix -Add three to five drops to your rosewater in a spray bottle.

 Jamaican Castro Oil and Rosewater

 I’m currently using the Mango and Lime Jamaican castor oil and the smell is overwhelming.
 I wouldn’t encourage anyone to use this alone in their dreads that’s why I’ve tried this mixture.
 The rosewater leaves my homemade dreads oil smelling amazing.
 Plus you can use it for hot oil treatment and wash it out after 15-30 mins.

 It does most of the things you’ll expect from natural oils like encourage hair growth, add moisture to the scalp, strengthen and thicken dreads.
-However, I suffer from extremely dry scalp and mild dandruff and this product work tremendously.
+However, I suffer from extremely dry scalp and mild dandruff, and this product works tremendously.
 I’ve seen a significant change in my dreads and my scalp.
-Other than Apple cider vinegar, JBCO stops my scalp inching.
+Other than Apple cider vinegar, JBCO stops my scalp from inching.

 Rosewater is one of the best natural products you can use on your dreads.
 The nutrients found alone in RW grow healthy strong locs.
 You don’t have to buy a branded rosewater, make it at home if you can’t afford it.
 Similarly, it changes the smell of any essential oil mixture, try using rose water as the base of the mixture and add only 2-8 drops to the rose water for added nutrients.